chenxingqiang/jax-ml/doc/modules/random_projection.rst

 ==================
 Random Projection
 ==================
-.. currentmodule:: sklearn.random_projection
+.. currentmodule:: xlearn.random_projection

-The :mod:`sklearn.random_projection` module implements a simple and computationally efficient way to reduce the dimensionality of the data by trading a controlled amount of accuracy (as additional variance) for faster processing times and smaller model sizes.
+The :mod:`xlearn.random_projection` module implements a simple and computationally efficient way to reduce the dimensionality of the data by trading a controlled amount of accuracy (as additional variance) for faster processing times and smaller model sizes.
 This module implements two types of